Joe Burrow Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Recent Performances

-- In last week's matchup with the Chiefs, Burrow completed 76.9% of his passes for 446 yards, while tossing four touchdowns.

-- Over his last three games, Burrow has collected 1,128 passing yards (376.0 yards per game) while going 82-for-107 (76.6% completion percentage) and throwing nine touchdowns and zero interceptions.
+- Burrow has racked up 1,128 passing yards (376.0 per game) and has a 76.6% completion percentage this year (82-of-107) while throwing nine touchdowns and zero interceptions over his last three games.

-- He has tacked on 46 rushing yards on 12 carries, averaging 15.3 yards per game.

 Burrow's Cincinnati Teammates